 Do you have more suggestions?
 Let us know!

 The people: we

 A lot of people limit sustainability to ‘green’ and the planet.
-However, everything we and you do is part of sustainability.
+However, if you want real sustainable travel, you realize that everything we and you do, is part of sustainability.
 And this most certainly includes the local people.
 They are the owners and caretakers of their land, their country.
 We focus very much on community tourism experiences.
 At Tales from Africa Travel we consider ourselves guests visiting our family, so we treat everyone with respect, honesty and on an equal base.
-We honour and respect everyone’s culture and customs.
+We honor and respect everyone’s culture and customs.
 On a larger scale, we adhere to all human rights and human values and demand the same of our providers.
 And we are strictly opposed to child sex tourism.
-We want to be considered loved and welcome guests!
+We want you to be considered loved and welcome guests!

 We don’t forget our staff.
 They are treated like the gems they are.
 Medical aid, retirement funds, proper educational tours and training are all part and parcel of working for us.

 Here you’ll have a huge impact.
 In short: behave like a guest would and treat everyone you meet the same way you’d like to be treated.
 Online and/or in travel guides you can (even before your departure) find a wealth of fascinating facts about the lifestyles of the different people of southern Africa.
 Don’t walk around like you own the place.
 Respect the local people and customs.
 For instance, in a village, the living room starts at the gate to the courtyard and not at the door of the house.
 So, call out at the gate and wait for permission to enter.

 A tip: all over the world, there is a great way to make friends: ask permission before you take a picture of somebody.
 Then don’t walk away, but show it to him or her.
 Before you know you will be deep in a memorable conversation with lots of laughter and nodding – even if you don’t speak the language.
 Because a smile is the same in any language, the best experience you can get is a smile from ear to ear!

 The profit: we